sparkbox/sparkle/docs.md

 ## Importing

-In your `custom.scss`, you’ll import Sparkles’s source Sass files above your own files, that way, Sparkle's default settings could be overwritten.
+In your `custom.scss`, you’ll import Sparkle’s source Sass files above your own files, that way, Sparkle's default settings could be overwritten.

 Here's how to import Sparkle: